projectriff/riff/docs/riff_function_create.md

 ## riff function create

-build a function from source
+create a function from source

 ### Synopsis